-If you’re a business owner in California you’ve heard about the increased number of people having to file insurance claims for their home or business.
+If you’re a business owner in California, you’ve heard about the increased number of people having to file insurance claims for their home or business.
 Many residents and business owners in Santa Barbara and Ventura County are now having to deal with the aftermath of fire and mudslide damage.
 Part of the work at hand includes filing claims with their business insurance companies as they try to get back on their feet.
-You may be wondering about the claims process and ask yourself, “How do I file a Business Insurance claim and what should I expect?”
-Keep the following in mind and then read the scenarios below to help you understand what you should do and expect if you ever need to file a Business Insurance claim.
+You may be asking yourself, “How do I file a Business Insurance claim and what should I expect?”
+Read the scenarios below to help you understand what you should do and expect if you ever need to file a Business Insurance claim.

 Before a Loss/Claim